Greedy sparsifications of sums of positive semidefinite matrices: The potential and the averaging principle

 \subsection{Motivation for the potential}

 We now explain why the potential introduced above is natural for the present problem.

 A natural first attempt is to view the equal-weight PSD sparsification problem as a no-dimensional Carath\'eodory-type problem.
-Recall that such a theorem asks for the following: if \(0\in\conv Q\), where \(Q\) is contained in the unit ball of a Banach space, can one choose \(k\) points of \(Q\) whose average has small norm, with a bound depending on \(k\) but not on the ambient dimension?
+Recall that such a theorem asks for the following: if \(0\) belongs to the convex hull of $Q$, where \(Q\) is contained in the unit ball of a Banach space, can one choose \(k\) points of \(Q\) whose average has small norm, with a bound depending on \(k\) but not on the ambient dimension?
 The classical probabilistic form of this principle is Maurey's lemma \cite{pisier1980remarques}, and in uniformly smooth Banach spaces one also has greedy deterministic versions \cite{ivanov2021approximate}.

 In our setting, after centering

 we seek a short average of the matrices \(X_i\) under the condition

 This is exactly the form of an approximate Carath\'eodory problem.
 The difficulty is that the natural norm here is the operator norm, whereas no-dimensional Carath\'eodory theorems are much more effective in uniformly smooth spaces.
 A standard way around this difficulty is to replace the operator norm by a nearby Schatten norm.
 Recall that for \(1\le p<\infty\), the Schatten norm \(\norm{B}_{S_p}\) is the \(\ell_p\)-norm of the singular values of \(B\).
 Thus the spaces \(S_p\) play the role of matrix-valued \(L_p\)-spaces.